How to save water at home: 5 top tips

 2. How to save water at home with pre-cleaning

-One of the best ways to save water at home is to wipe or scrub grime away, before you start washing objects, using a strong and absorbent piece of kitchen paper – we like Plenty.
-Items such as greasy bikes, muddy shoes and kitchen appliances will more often than not require less water when they are wiped down first to remove as much excess as possible.
+One of the best ways of saving water is to wipe or scrub grime away before you start washing objects using a strong and absorbent piece of kitchen paper.
+Items such as greasy bikes, muddy shoes and kitchen appliances will more often than not require less water after they’ve been wiped down first.
+So next time you’ve returned victorious, having finally beaten your loved ones home from the park, covered head to toe in flecks of mud – help save water by giving your bike, shoes (and, yep, even the end of your nose – just there!) a quick wipe first before washing with water.

 Tip